-A mage who ascribes to the eclectic method of sorcery is one who eschews the standard schools of magic, instead stealing what knowledge they can from other wizards, regardless of what magical school they practice.
+A mage who ascribes to the eclectic method of sorcery eschews schools of magic, instead acquiring what knowledge they can from other wizards regardless of their magical backgrounds.
 As such, eclecticists most often have a bizarre mixture of magical abilities that don't seem to complement each other at all.
-However, his or her spells are most often the precise abilities they need the most.
+However, his or her spells are most often the precise abilities an eclecticist needs the most.

 "Never can the innate power of a work be hidden or locked away.
 A work of art can be forgotten by time; it can be forbidden and rejected but the elemental will always prevail over the ephemeral."

 The sorcerer who studies elemental magic believes that all of reality can be reduced to thirteen basic elements.
 By acquiring control over said elements, that wizard can then manipulate various aspects of reality.
 This entails him or her learning a version of the elemental control school spell that is appropriate to an element they wish to study, and then mastering three additional spells somehow related to that element.